clicon/clixon/doc/startup.md

   };
 ```

 Note that this is simply a template for upgrade.
-Advanced automatic
+Actual upgrading may
-upgrading may be implememted by a user.
+be implememted by a user.

-Clixon may also add functionality for automated XML upgrades in future releases.
+If no action is made, and the XML is not upgraded, the next step of
+the startup is made, which is XML/Yang validation.

+An out-dated XML
+may still pass validation and the system will go up in normal state.

+However, if the validation fails, the backend will try to enter the
+failsafe mode so that the user may perform manual upgarding of the
+configuration.

 ### Extra XML

+If validation succeeds and the startup configuration has been committed to the running database, a user may add "extra" XML.

 There are two ways to add extra XML to running database after start.
 Note that this XML is not "committed" into running.